StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Background

 \subsection{Troubleshooting Guide}

-Troubleshooting guides (TSGs) are essential tools in incident management, providing a step-by-step approach to issues resolution.
+TSGs are essential tools in incident management, providing a step-by-step approach to issue resolution.
 While the format and style presentation of TSGs can vary, their underlying structure is generally consistent.

 Typically, each step within a TSG includes: (1) a concise title summarizing the action; (2) a detailed description, which may include instructions, commands, queries, etc.; (3) a specification of expected outcomes; and (4) flow control logic that dictates the subsequent step based on the observed outcomes.
 A TSG terminates at one or more \textit{termination points}.
 It's important to note that reaching a termination point does not necessarily indicate issue resolution; it may also indicate that the problem lies outside the TSG's defined scope.